AndreWohnsland/CocktailBerry/readme.md

 sudo xinput_calibrator # sudo DISPLAY=:0.0 xinput_calibrator may also work
 ```

 To adjust those new touch coordinates, they need to be saved.
 The xinput programm should print out some block beginning with `Section "InputClass"` and ending with `EndSection`.
-This part needs to be entered in the `99-calibration.conf`.
+This part needs to be copied to the `99-calibration.conf` file.

 ```bash
 sudo mkdir /etc/X11/xorg.conf.d